codacy/pulse-user-docs/docs/metrics/accelerate.md

 number of deployments that caused incidents / total number of deployments
 ```

-Pulse uses the average over a period of time to display aggregate change failure rates.
+Pulse uses the average value over a period of time to display aggregate change failure rates.

 !!! note
     We decided to avoid requiring a relationship between **incidents** and **deployments** or **changes** to simplify the data model reported.